Tips to adjusting to parenthood, establishing routines and parenting through love and attachment.

 Babies depend on their parents to love, protect and support them.
 As you provide a loving, safe environment, you build a healthy emotional attachment with your baby.
-You cannot spoil a baby.
+You cannot spoil a baby under six months of age.
 A secure emotional attachment with your baby comes over time by consistently responding to their needs.

 Listening to your baby's cues

 From the moment they are born, babies use their voices and actions to tell you what they want.
 The tough part can be to understand what they’re trying to say.